 Right now, people can use M-Lab tests to measure their broadband speed, analyze application performance, and run diagnostics.
-The most commonly run test is the Network Diagnostic Test (NDT), which provides measurements like upload speed, download speed, and other data points that help to measure speed and quality issues on your connection.
+The most commonly run test is the Network Diagnostic Tool (NDT), which provides measurements like upload speed, download speed, and other data points that help to measure speed and quality issues on your connection.
 To read about all of the tests available on the platform, please visit our tests page.

 Will these tests monitor my private Internet activity, like email messages or, browsing and search history?

 M-Lab collects and publishes all test data, which include the IP address assigned to your device by your Internet service provider (ISP).
 However, this does not include any personal information about you as an Internet user, where you browse, or any other details that could be used to associate you with your history of tests.